A product roadmap is a tool to help you lay out the vision and strategic direction of your product over time.

 Measuring Progress: Link these goals to your product vision.
 Ideally, a rise of X% in a goal should demonstrate progress towards achieving a vision.

-Collaborate: Speak with colleagues in every department to understand what their initiatives are and how their priorities will fit into achieving the product vision.
-For example, have you spoken to the finance department about how reporting on your new revenue will work?
+Collaborate: Speak with colleagues in every department to understand their initiatives and how their priorities will fit into achieving the product vision.
+For example, have you spoken to the finance department about how reporting your new revenue will work?
 Does marketing have any needs that would help promote the product?
 Does engineering have technical problems that need to be overcome?

 Find Themes: Start to put together the themes in your product roadmap.
 If you need to disappoint marketing to please engineering, be sure you can explain why.
-If you use a prioritization model, your decisions are data-driven, rather than based on gut feeling, preventing objections and emotional disagreements.
+If you use a prioritization model, your decisions are data-driven rather than based on gut feeling, preventing objections and emotional disagreements.

-With this consensus built into the roadmap, all stakeholders feel they helped to create the route to success and understand how it will progress towards completion.
+With this consensus built into the roadmap, all stakeholders feel they helped create the route to success and understand how it will progress towards completion.

 Depending on your team and your role, your product roadmap will vary significantly.
-Take a look at the templates below for inspiration and save time by tweaking it to match your product.
+Take a look at the templates below for inspiration and save time by tweaking them to match your product.
 Each template includes helpful suggestions for a prioritization matrix, which you can easily modify to match your goals.

 Agile roadmaps are often short-term plans (~2-4 months) and progress-based.
 To be as flexible as possible, usually agile development teams refrain from setting up due dates and deadlines.
 However, most stakeholders still want to know when work is done and when important milestones are being accomplished.
 Instead of including detailed timings, these roadmaps show rough estimations.
 Typical time units are months or quarters.
 While our first example is organized by different sprints ("Sprint 7", "Sprint 8", …), the other one focuses on product initiatives.
 Try our agile roadmap template here.